Plotting a map to the future – our new Local Development and Land Use Plan

 This vision means a Park where local communities and businesses prosper in a sustainable way and where visitors from all parts of society can enjoy and learn from our shared natural and cultural heritage.

-It means a Park which is more resilient to climate change, is reducing its greenhouse gas emissions alongside storing huge volume of these gases, including carbon, in its landscapes.
+It means a Park which is more resilient to climate change, is reducing its greenhouse gas emissions alongside storing a huge volume of these gases, including carbon, in its landscapes.
 It also means a Park where we see the ongoing decline in nature slow and then reverse, with biodiversity increasing in abundance over the coming years.

 That’s why we’re bringing land use into the Local Development Plan, because in a primarily rural place like the National Park, the way land is used plays a crucial role in supporting our environment, communities and economy.
 Our goal is that the National Park is an exemplar of regenerative land use delivering a wide range of private, public and community benefits.
-The Local Development Plan provides us an opportunity to explore how we get there across the Park, and share aspirations of what this might look like and what we need to make that happen.
+The Local Development Plan provides us with an opportunity to explore how we get there across the Park, and share aspirations of what this might look like and what we need to make that happen.

 National Planning Framework 4 recognises that the National Park is a landscape that can better restore nature and help respond to climate change at scale, through things like woodland creation, peatland restoration, regenerative farming practices and natural flood risk management.